ProAgileAB/tennis-refactoring-kata/README.md

 * Did you ever make any refactoring mistakes and then back out your changes?
 How did it feel to throw away code?
 * What would you say to your colleague if they had written this code?
 * What would you say to your boss about the value of this refactoring work?
 Was there more reason to do it over and above the extra billable hour or so?

+# Links

+Here is a description of the problem this code is designed to solve: [Tennis Kata](https://sammancoaching.org/kata_descriptions/tennis.html).

+This kata is sponsored by [ProAgile](https://proagile.se).